enatsek/Debian-Ubuntu/README.md

 - AGT-SimpleMailServerOnUbuntu: People who like the things at their simplest form (just like me) would prefer this tutorial instead of ISPMail.
 Install postfix, dovecot, a few modifications on the configs and it is ready.

-- AGT-WordpressOnUbuntu: Installing and activating Wordpress on Ubuntu Server.
+- WordpressOnDebianUbuntu: Installing and activating Wordpress on Ubuntu Server.

-- AGT-PHPMyAdminOnUbuntu: A somehow more secure PHPMyAdmin installation on Ubuntu Server for MySQL and MariaDB. !!!
-Deprecated, refer to AGT-AdminerOnUbuntu.

 - AGT-DNSOnUbuntu: Installing and configuring Master and Slave DNS Servers on Ubuntu Server.